-Prometric does offer a convenient “seat availability tool” through their website.
+Prometric does offer a convenient “seat availability tool” through its website.
 The tool allows you to check availability at your preferred exam location.
-And, you don’t need your NTS number to use it.
+And you don’t need your NTS number to use it.

 If you lag behind or don’t want to pressure yourself to a fixed deadline to finish your study, you can schedule the exam later.
 Here are two important considerations:

 You can reschedule the test online as long as you have the exam section ID.
 You can change the date up to 24 hours before the exam.

 However, timing is critical to avoid extra charges.
 You can cancel or reschedule your exam appointment at no additional cost if you do so at least 30 days in advance of your appointment.
 However, if you cancel or reschedule between 5 and 30 days of your appointment, you will have to pay a fee directly to Prometric.